ivysam-cmyk/tictactoe-ai/notes.md

-rmb to change changeBoard for human players
+rmb to change changeBoard for human players x

+the board continues to change after reaching endGame due to the for loop